 If the advisor or assistant is tied up on a call or stuck in a meeting and might be delayed, offer the client if they would like to sit in a more private room to check their emails or make a phone call.
 This is a simple gesture that serves to mitigate any frustration a waiting guest might have.

 Checklist for Preparing the Conference Room or Meeting Room

-- Have spare umbrellas if it starts to rain while the client is meeting with you
+- Have spare umbrellas available if it starts to rain while the client is meeting with you.

 Too many colleagues walk around with their heads down, or do not have a good poker face when they are stressed.
 Make sure everyone greets clients with Good morning or Good afternoon in a gracious manner.
 If they see a client sitting alone in the reception area, ask if they have been helped.